Renan-IT/RO-Journey-Server-and-Client/README.md

 - **Click** `Select Recommended` and apply the patches.
 - **Copy** the patched ragexe to the `client` folder.

-## Discord Bot Integration
-This server comes with a Discord bot that provides various features to help manage your server and enhance player experience.
-The bot includes account management, WoE statistics tracking, and server status monitoring.

-For detailed information about the bot's features, setup instructions, and configuration, please refer to the [Discord Bot README](addons/discord-bot/README.md).

-## Quality of Life Addons
-This server comes with various Quality of Life (QoL) improvements to enhance the player experience.
-These addons are located in the `addons/qol-addons/` directory, where you can find detailed documentation for each feature.

-To learn more about available QoL features and their installation, please refer to the [QoL Addons README](addons/qol-addons/README.md).

 ## Troubleshooting
 Common issues and solutions: